cfisch3r/cfisch3r.github.io/_posts/2023-08-22-ddd-value-objects-implementation-patterns-for-kotlin.md

 }
 ```

 However, there is a catch with the code.
-Data classes have a public 'copy' method which uses the primary constructor, so we could circumvent the restrictions of the factory method.
+Data classes have a public `copy` method which calls the primary constructor directly, so we could circumvent the restrictions of the factory method.

 ```kotlin
 // business rule compliant creation